JackBDu/jackbdu.github.io/pages/about.md

 ## Artist Statement

 I speak the language of computers.
-I encode my stories, my emotions, my curiosities, and my experiences into images, animations, and interactive installations through the relentless act of daily coding.
+I encode my stories, emotions, curiosities, and experiences into images, animations, and interactive visuals through the relentless act of daily coding.
 My works are never truly finished.
 I am constantly on a journey of exploration, experimentation, and reiteration.

 Coding as an art practice is much like painting.
 Code is a sequence of characters that encapsulate a creative process—conceived, revised, altered, and continually revisited.
-While the outcome of the code is often what is seen, the code itself is like layers and layers of paints underneath a painting, easily forgotten.
-By sharing the meticulous process of crafting code, I make myself vulnerable, allowing others to peek into my inner world.
+While the outcome of code is often what is seen, the code itself is like layers and layers of paints underneath a painting, easily forgotten.
+By sharing the meticulous process of crafting code, I make myself vulnerable, allowing people to peek into the inner workings of my artwork.

-My work often deconstructs visuals into pixelated fragments, an aesthetic rooted in nostalgia for retro technology.
-In a capitalistic society that prizes high precision, my blurry and sometimes abstract pieces celebrate the poetic beauty of human imperfection and computational glitches, while also leaving space for others to decode meaning through the lens of their own lived experiences.
+My work often deconstructs visuals into pixelated fragments, an aesthetic rooted in nostalgia for the past.
+In a capitalistic society that prizes superhuman precision, my blurry and often abstract pieces celebrate the poetic beauty of human imperfection and computational glitches, while also leaving space for people to decode meaning through the lens of their own lived experiences.

 ## Selected Exhibitions